This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, combine flour, brown sugar, cinnamon and salt with a fork.
-Cut in butter with a pastry cutter or fork to combine until it resembles coarse crumbs.
-Sprinkle over the bread mixture.
+• In a small bowl, combine flour, brown sugar, cinnamon, and salt.
+Cut in the cold butter with a pastry cutter or fork until the mixture resembles coarse crumbs.
+Sprinkle evenly over the bread.

 Notes